top of page

 His Father’s Hands

-Andy inherited his father’s hands.
-He told me that when he was ten, World War shellshock made his father freak out when they drove over bridges in the city, so Andy had to take the wheel while his father hid, covered his eyes, and trembled.
-His father was a dentist with giant, gentle, sentient hands, soft like a catcher’s mitt.
-Once, Andy came up behind me and showed me how his dad would wrap his big, amazing hands and forearms around his patients’ heads.
-They would relax so deeply that he could drill and fill cavities without novocaine.
+Ivanovich’s father was a dentist with giant, sentient hands, soft like a catcher’s mitt.
+Once, Ivanovich came up behind me and showed me how his dad would wrap his big, amazing hands around his patients’ heads.
+They would relax so deeply that he could drill and fill cavities without Novocain.

 Limits of Love

-They live together to share the rent, but who really needs a house here when your love is pure?
-They started as two mainlanders from New Jersey, but now, they are ocean people.
-They wear sarongs and say, “Aloha!”
-Bamboo forest winds crack a million wooden knuckles above them, but only the sound falls on them.
-One day, love is put to the test.
-They go diving off the side of a boat.
-When a curious whale comes near, she grabs her man and thrusts him in front of her.
+Goldie and Ivanovich started as city kids from New Jersey, but now they were ocean people.
+They lived together to share the rent.
+Their love was so pure they didn’t talk about it.
+They wore sarongs, laughed, and said, “Aloha!”
+Above them, bamboo forest winds cracked a million wooden knuckles, but only the hollow sound hit them.
+One day, love was put to the test.
+They went diving off the side of a boat.
+When a curious whale came near, Goldie grabbed Ivanovich and thrust him in front of her.
 “Here!
 Eat him!”
-Love, like the sea, ebbs and flows.
+Like the sea, love ebbs and flows.

 My Friend

-My friend did an incomprehensible thing.
-For sixty-eight days I wore the beard of passage, hugged the cloak of invisibility about me, became the old man he will never become.
-My eyes went rheumy, as together, we journeyed the shadows and the blindspots of others.
-Never an invitation from him, “Come with me.”
+My friend Ivanovich did an incomprehensible thing alone.
+No invitation, “Come with me,” from him.
 No request on my part, “Please take me with you.”
+My eyes teared, as together, we journeyed the shadows of his pathway.
+For seventy days, I covered my face with a beard, hugged the cloak of invisibility about me, and became the old man he would never become.
 In the end, a solitary traveler kept walking, one step at a time, into the unknown.
-His steps continued where mine turned back to this world.
+His steps continued, while mine turned back to this world.
 How do we live with those we can no longer see?

 bottom of page